Rebellion — Philosophical Quotes

 Camus drew a line: the moment you say "no" to injustice, you affirm something worth defending.
 That act of refusal was, for him, the foundation of human dignity.
 Nietzsche's rebellion was against inherited values.
 Lorde's was against silence.
 Fanon's was against an empire.
 The forms differ.
 The impulse is the same: a refusal to accept that the way things are is the way they have to be.

-22 quotes from 13 voices: Albert Camus, Friedrich Nietzsche, James Joyce, Thomas Mann, James Baldwin, Frantz Fanon, Herbert Marcuse, Audre Lorde, Günter Grass, Virginia Woolf, George Orwell, Václav Havel, Rollo May.
+Albert Camus, Friedrich Nietzsche, James Joyce, Thomas Mann, James Baldwin, Frantz Fanon, Herbert Marcuse, Audre Lorde, Günter Grass, Virginia Woolf, George Orwell, Václav Havel, Rollo May, Kurt Vonnegut, Fyodor Dostoevsky

 - “I rebel; therefore we exist.” — Albert Camus, The Rebel